CDEMICHIEI/learningFFV/docs/index.markdown

 - Stat boosts
 - Weapon and Armor category
 - Status effects given and immunity for Armor
-- Elemental vulnerabilities for Armor
+- Elemental affinities for Armor
 - Damage Formulas and Parameters for Weapons
 - Mag Evade calculation